-10-19.
+10-18.
 Block Erase (BE32K)

 The Block Erase (BE32K) instruction is for erasing the data of the chosen block to be "1".
 The instruction is used for 32K-byte block erase operation.
 A Write Enable (WREN) instruction must be executed to set the Write Enable Latch (WEL) bit before sending the Block Erase (BE32K).
-Any address of the block (see "Table 4.
+Any address of the block (as shown in "Table 4.
 Memory Organization") is a valid address for Block Erase (BE32K) instruction.
 The CS# must go high exactly at the byte boundary (the least significant bit of address byte has been latched-in); otherwise, the instruction will be rejected and not executed.

-The sequence of issuing BE32K instruction is: CS# goes low \rightarrow sending BE32K instruction code \rightarrow 3-byte address on SI \rightarrow CS# goes high.
+The sequence of issuing BE32K instruction is: CS# goes low $\rightarrow$ send BE32K instruction code $\rightarrow$ 3-byte address on SI $\rightarrow$ CS# goes high.